Who is this for?

-What can I do if I get Covid-19 in pregnancy?
+What can I do if I get Covid-19 while pregnant?

 If you are otherwise healthy you should refer to our document Early Covid-19 treatment guidelines: A practical approach to home based care for healthy families.

-Although our Early Treatment Guide is provided as an educational service for patients and their families, it does not provide individual medical advice or prescribe.
-You could also consult a pharmacist for further guidance or a physician of your choice, for individual advice or medical care.
+Although our Early Treatment Guide is provided as an educational service for people and their families, it does not provide individual medical advice or prescribe.
+During pregnancy, we prefer to use as few medications as possible.
+Please consult your trusted health professional for individual advice or medical care.

-Supplements and medicines safest to use in pregnancy
+Supplements and medicines safest to use for treating Covid-19 in pregnancy

 - Immune support: zinc, vitamin C , vitamin D, multivitamins, melatonin.

 - Antiviral mouth wash/nasal spray.
-Based on the severity of your illness, your doctor may consider prescribing ivermectin – see note below*
+Based on the severity of your illness, your trusted health professional may consider prescribing hydroxychloroquine or ivermectin.

 - Anti-inflammatory N-acetylcysteine (NAC), and antihistamines such as cetirizine.